-LTC Jackson’s military career began when she enlisted in the United States Army Reserves (USAR) and attended Basic Combat Training in the summer between her junior and senior year of high school.
+COL Jackson’s military career began when she enlisted in the United States Army Reserves (USAR) and attended Basic Combat Training in the summer between her junior and senior year of high school.
 She enlisted to be a combat medic, however during the Operation Desert Storm surge, she trained to become a medical supply specialist.
-During her five years of enlisted time in the USAR, she attended Kansas State University and was in the Reserve Officer Training Corps (ROTC) programs of Fort Hays State University and Kansas State University in the 1990’s.
-Upon completion, she was commissioned a second lieutenant in the Medical Service Corps.
+During her five years of enlisted time in the USAR, she served as a simultaneous membership program cadet in the Reserve Officer Training Corps (ROTC) programs of Fort Hays State University and Kansas State University in the 1990’s.
+Upon graduation, she was commissioned as a second lieutenant in the Medical Service Corps.

-She earned a Bachelor of Science Degree in Life Sciences from Kansas State University and a Bachelors and Masters in Physician Assistant Studies from the University of Nebraska Medical Center, and a Doctor of Medical Science with a program concentration in Clinical Medicine with the University of Lynchburg.
+She earned a Bachelor of Science Degree in Life Sciences from Kansas State University, a Bachelor and Master in Physician Assistant Studies from the University of Nebraska Medical Center, and a Doctor of Medical Science with a program concentration in Clinical Medicine with the University of Lynchburg.

-As illustrated by her deployments, awards, and decorations, LTC Jackson leads from the front and is a consummate professional.
+As illustrated by her deployments, awards, and decorations, COL Jackson leads from the front and is a consummate professional.

-Acknowledgments: This biography was written by LTC Amelia Duran-Stanton, MAJ Patrick Walsh, and LTC Jackson and was submitted to the Society in June 2020 and updated on May 2021.
-Photographs are courtesy of LTC Jackson.
+Acknowledgments: This biography was written by LTC Amelia Duran-Stanton, LTC Patrick Walsh, and COL Jackson and was submitted to the Society in June 2020 and updated on May 2021.
+Photographs are courtesy of COL Jackson.

 Disclaimer: The authors’ views do not reflect the official policy of the Department of the Army, Department of Defense, or the U.S. Government.